kleetus/docker-based-gitian-builder/README.md

 ## What does this project do?

 This project allows you to build software deterministically.
+In other words, each time software is compiled, the resulting program should be the same no matter where, when or by whom the task was completed.
+You would think this would already be the case, but there are a few issues preventing this.
+The reasons for this aren't super important at this stage, but the consequences of not being able to match your software to everyone else's software ARE VERY IMPORTANT.
+This project seeks to mitigate those consequences.
 It does this by leveraging [Docker](https://docker.io) and [Gitian Builder](https://github.com/devrandom/gitian-builder)

-## What are deterministic builds?
+## What are deterministic/reproducible builds?

 Deterministic builds produce final binaries that, when hashed, always produce the same hash for all subsequent builds for a given set of inputs.
 Of the writing of this README, most all build chains produce binaries non-deterministically.
 The main reason is the inclusion of time stamps and other meta information into the artifact.
 The gitian-builder project seeks to remove these differences.